 SwimAssist is set up to accommodate the many ways a survivor may need to heal.
 There are three levels of SwimAssist:

-USA Swimming will work with the survivor, their selected treatment provider, and the SwimAssist Panel to remove barriers to healing and help complete the necessary paperwork that each level of assistance might require.
+USA Swimming will work with the survivor, their selected treatment provider and the SwimAssist Panel to remove barriers of healing.
+To allow the survivor to focus on healing, USA Swimming will also complete the necessary paperwork that each level of assistance might require.

-We appreciate the individuals who have come forward to share their experiences and hope that those who have received SwimAssist have found it helpful to their healing process.
-If you feel that SwimAssist would benefit you, now or in the future, please reach out.
-Or for additional information, please go to www.usaswimming.org/protect.
+USA Swimming appreciates the individuals who have come forward to share their experiences and hope that those who have received SwimAssist have found it helpful to their healing process.
+If you feel SwimAssist would benefit you, now or in the future, please reach out.